CederGroupHub/chgnet/README.md

 ## Development & Bugs

-`CHGNet` is under active development, if you encounter any bugs in installation and usage, please start an [issue](https://github.com/CederGroupHub/chgnet/issues).
+`CHGNet` is under active development, if you encounter any bugs in installation and usage, please open an [issue](https://github.com/CederGroupHub/chgnet/issues).
 We appreciate your contributions!